 Student Council representatives are elected annually and include three first-year students, three second-year students, one Januarian, and one PhD candidate.
+One GBA and one GMAP representative will attend one meeting per semester.
 The three second-year student representatives, the Januarian representative, and the PhD representative are elected during the spring of the preceding year.
 First-year representatives are elected during the Fall Student Elections.